Hill30/NGScroller/README.md

 Once the first breakpoint set up this way is hit, the rest of them will work just fine.
 You can set and/or remove them directly in coffeeScript.
 Just do not remove the first one - as soon as you do, the rest of you breakpoints while still visible in the editor will cease to work.

-Do not ask me why this woodoo is necessary as of Chrome version 30 it is just the way it is.
+Do not ask me why this woodoo is necessary, but as of Chrome version 30 it is just the way it is.